culturesofknowledge/emplaces/design/README.md

 **Source:** Additional metadata

-Attestations are sourced instances of name variants to the preferred and alternative names in core data.
-For example, if a scholar finds a reference to Siena in a manuscript written as 'Ciena' and (TBD via the editorial policy) this form is not already listed as an alternative name, then this toponym can be recorded here, along with the language, date, and source for the attestation.
+Attestations are sourced instances of name variants of the preferred and alternative names in core data.
+For example, if a scholar finds a reference to Siena in a manuscript written 'Ciena' and (TBD via the editorial policy) this form is not already listed as an alternative name, then this toponym can be recorded here, along with the language, date, and source for the attestation.

-TBD is how to represent the attestation source.

-## Maps

-**Priority:** Required (current places) + Optional (historical places)

-**Source:** Core Data (current places) + Additional metadata (historical places)

-The required default map view will be an e.g. OpenStreetMap or Google etc. current view of a region surrounding the place with a flag dropped on the location using core data.

-Optionally, it will be possible, via tabs, to view a small, finite number (e.g. 3) additional but historical, open-access geo-referenced maps of the region drawn from a provider such as https://www.davidrumsey.com or http://www.oldmapsonline.org or http://retromap.ru.
-It may be necessary, for space reasons, to open the historical maps in a new window/tab.

-TBD: Explore a library such as http://leafletjs.com which can display both vector and image tiled maps, or else (just for tiled maps) the IIIF compatible http://www.georeferencer.com.

-An "info" link to a pop-up provides a means to explain the function of the widget.
-However, TBD is whether a similar, but separate means will be needed to indicate the sourcing for in particular the historical maps, perhaps via a "sources" link.
+TBD structure for the source supporting the attestation.

 ## Calendars